-Virginia Harper Ho, Chair of University Senate International Affairs Committee and Associate Dean for International and Comparative Law at the School of Law
+Virginia Harper Ho, Chair of University Senate International Affairs Committee and Professor of Law

 Kevin Joseph, Director of Student Affairs Assessment with Student Affairs

-Jennifer Ng, Interim Vice Provost for Diversity and Equity
+Jennifer Ng, Associate Vice Provost for Faculty Development

 Colin Roust, Director of Graduate Studies at the School of Music and Associate Professor of Musicology